astronomer/docs/astro/set-up-data-lineage.md

 - Emit information about the task duration, status, and parent DAG.
 - Do not emit information about the task's input or output datasets.

-A task running with an unsupported operator appears as a single node in the graph view of the **Lineage** tab of the Cloud UI.
+A task running with an unsupported operator appears as a single node in the graph view of the Cloud UI **Lineage** page.

 ## OpenLineage and Snowflake

 The `SnowflakeOperator` in Airflow is officially supported by OpenLineage and does not require additional configuration.
-Lineage data for any task that you run with this operator in Airflow or on Astro is available in the **Lineage** tab of the Cloud UI.
-This section provides information about how to interpret and use this data.
+Lineage data for any task that you run with this operator in Airflow or on Astro is available in the Cloud UI **Lineage** page.

 Lineage data that is collected by [Snowflake](https://www.snowflake.com/en/) is similar to what is collected from other SQL databases, including Amazon Redshift, BigQuery, and MySQL.
-See [Capability Matrix](https://openlineage.io/docs/integrations/about/#capability-matrix).
-- Query duration.

-However, Snowflake emits an additional piece of lineage data that other databases do not: query tags.
+However, Snowflake also emits query tags.
 A [query tag in Snowflake](https://docs.snowflake.com/en/user-guide/object-tagging.html#what-is-a-tag) is a schema-level object that can be assigned to another Snowflake object.
+To see the data OpenLineage collects from databases, see [Capability Matrix](https://openlineage.io/docs/integrations/about/#capability-matrix).

 When you run a task with the `SnowflakeOperator` in Airflow, the query tag allows each task to be directly matched with the Snowflake query or queries that are run by that task.
-This additional information provides a level of detail into task execution that other databases do not have.
-If a `SnowflakeOperator` task fails on Astro, for example, you can look up the Snowflake query that was executed by that task and decrease the amount of time it takes you to troubleshoot the task failure.
+This additional information provides additional task execution detail that other databases don't provide.
+If a `SnowflakeOperator` task fails on Astro, for example, you can look up the Snowflake query that was executed by that task and reduce the time required to troubleshoot the task failure.

 ### Lineage data collected for Snowflake

-When you run an Airflow task with the `SnowflakeOperator`, you can see the following in the **Lineage** tab of the Cloud UI.
+When you run an Airflow task with the `SnowflakeOperator`, you can view the following information in the Cloud UI **Lineage** page:

 - Task duration
 - Queries